hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 Under localhost -> contracts, select NetEmissionsTokenNetwork.sol in the file explorer.

-Go to the compiler tab, change the compiler version to 0.6.2, and compile the contract.
+Go to the compiler tab, change the compiler version to 0.6.2, check the box for "optimize", and compile the contract.

 Next, select the "Deploy and run transactions tab", change the gas limit to "9999999", select "NetEmissionsTokenNetwork" from the drop down, and deploy the contract.